Reconstructing WKB from topological recursion: The geometry

 Then, as shown in \cite{Be}, we get: \begin{lem}[\cite{Be}] For $m=2,\ldots,r$,

 \end{lem}

 This particular lemma will be very useful for us.

-\subsection{Admissible spectral curves}
+\Subsection{Admissible spectral curves}

-\begin{defn} We say that a spectral curve is \emph{admissible} if: \begin{enumerate} \item Its Newton polygon $\triangle$ has no interior point; \item If the origin $(x,y) = (0,0) \in \mathbb{C}^2$ is on the curve $\{ P(x,y)=0 \} \subset \mathbb{C}^2$, then the curve is smooth at this point. \end{enumerate} The first condition is equivalent to
+\begin{defin} We say that a spectral curve is \emph{admissible} if: \begin{enumerate} \item its Newton polygon $\triangle$ has no interior point; \item if the origin $(x,y) = (0,0) \in \mathbb{C}^2$ is on the curve $\{P(x,y)=0 \} \subset \mathbb{C}^2$, then the curve is smooth at this point. \end{enumerate} The first condition is equivalent to

-From Baker's formula, Theorem \ref{t:baker}, it follows that admissible spectral curves have genus zero. \end{defn}
+From Baker's formula, Theorem \ref{t:baker}, it follows that admissible spectral curves have genus zero. \end{defin}

 \begin{rem} It follows that an admissible curve must be smooth as an affine curve.
-In fact, its projectivization can only have singularities at $(1:0:0)$ and $(0:1:0)$.
-This is because, as explained in \cite{BP}, the genus of a curve is exactly equal to the number of interior points if and only if the singularities of its projectivization are all among $(0:0:1)$, $(0:1:0)$ and $(1:0:0)$, and a certain non-degeneracy condition is satisfied.
+In fact, its projectivization can only have singularities at $(1{:}0{:}0)$ and $(0{:}1{:}0)$.
+This is because, as explained in \cite{BP}, the genus of a curve is exactly equal to the number of interior points if and only if the singularities of its projectivization are all among $(0{:}0{:}1)$, $(0{:}1{:}0)$ and $(1{:}0{:}0)$, and a certain non-degeneracy condition is satisfied.
 Since we also impose that the curve is smooth at the origin, it follows that it cannot have singularities anywhere else in $\mathbb{C}^2$. \end{rem}

-\begin{example} As an example of admissible curves, we note that all curves that are linear in $x$, i.e. of the form $P(x,y) = A(y)+xB(y)=0$, with $A(y)$ and $B(y)$ polynomials in $y$, are admissible.
+\begin{exa} As an example of admissible curves, we note that all curves that are linear in $x$, \ie of the form $P(x,y) = A(y)+xB(y)=0$, with $A(y)$ and $B(y)$ polynomials in $y$, are admissible.
 Indeed, it is easy to see that for any such curve, the Newton polygon has no interior point, and all curves of that form are smooth as affine curves.
-Therefore they are admissible. \end{example}
+Therefore they are admissible. \end{exa}

 We will see many interesting examples of curves of that form in Section \ref{s:examples}.
 But admissible curves certainly do not have to be linear in $x$; we will also study many examples that do not fall into this class.\footnote{We note that admissible curves are not too difficult to classify.
 They are either: \begin{enumerate} \item linear in $x$; \item with Newton polygon given by the convex hull of $\{(0,0), (2,0), (0,2)\}$; \item such that they can be obtained from the previous cases by a transformation of the form